superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 **Cons:** High Cost, Heavy Weight, Complex Flight Style, Higher risk of Malfunction, and Difficult to store.

 #### Drone Design Solution:
 Considering both the Pros and Cons of each drone, it is in the best interest of the solution to select the multi-rotor Drone.
 Budgeting and reliability played crucial roles in the decision-making.
 The multi-rotor drone allocated well with the team’s budget and created no conflicts with any other budgeting needs.
-For fast and accurate triage, it is a necessity to have a reliable drone, the multi-rotor drone seemed to have excelled in this category compared to the Hybrid drone.
+For fast and accurate triage, it is necessary to have a reliable drone, the multi-rotor drone seemed to have excelled in this category compared to the Hybrid drone.
 After careful consideration, the multi-rotor drone is the most optimal choice.

 *The photos above are for reference*